-5. Any reference to the insurance business in this guide shall apply, mutatis mutandis, to any reference involving transactions conducted in accordance with the principles of Syariah.

-6. The overall policy approach is to align the tax treatment of Islamic contracts with the conventional insurance contracts that they are economically equivalent to.

-7. General insurance or general takaful provides short-term protection of properties and liabilities against any loss or damage.
+- 5. Any reference to the insurance business in this guide shall apply, mutatis mutandis, to any reference involving transactions conducted in accordance with the principles of Syariah. - 6.
+The overall policy approach is to align the tax treatment of Islamic contracts with the conventional insurance contracts that they are economically equivalent to. - 7.
+General insurance or general takaful provides short-term protection of properties and liabilities against any loss or damage.
 For GST purposes, general insurance is taken to mean the insurance contract assigned to the general insurance fund designated by Bank Negara.
-Generally, general insurance or general takaful products are subject to GST at a standard rate.
+Generally, supply of general insurance or general takaful products are taxable supplies which attracts GST at a standard rate i.e. a rate of 6%.
 Likewise, the treatment on general reinsurance and general retakaful is also standard rated.

-8. Life insurance or family takaful provides a combination of long-term savings and protection for policyholders or participants and their dependents arising from death, disability or survival.
+- 8. Life insurance or family takaful provides a combination of long-term savings and protection for policyholders or participants and their dependents arising from death, disability or survival.
 For GST purposes, life insurance is taken to mean the insurance contract assigned to the life insurance fund designated by Bank Negara.
 Generally, there is no GST on life insurance, life reinsurance, family takaful or family retakaful products as they are exempt supplies.
-The supply of Shariah advisory services for takaful products is also not subject to GST.

-9. This guide covers all insurance / takaful contracts under the Insurance Act 1996 and Takaful Act 1984 and other insurance business not for the purpose of the above said acts.
-It also covers insurance business, which are exempted under section 5 of the Insurance Act 1996.
-For example, insurance business conducted by Exim Bank, which is exempted under section 5 of the Insurance Act 1996, is considered insurance business for GST purposes.
-Some examples of GST treatment on the industry are shown in Appendix 1.

-10. However, this guide does not cover warranty in respect of the quality, fitness or performance of a tangible property, SOCSO, reserve funds set aside by companies to cover future losses, provident funds for employees, and pension funds or trust funds.
+The supply of Shariah advisory services for takaful products is also not subject to GST. - 9.
+This guide covers all insurance / takaful contracts under the Financial Services Act 2013 and the Islamic Financial Services Act 2013 and other insurance business not for the purpose of the above said acts.
+It also covers insurance business, which are exempted under the Financial Services Act 2013.
+For example, insurance business conducted by Exim Bank, which is exempted under the Financial Services Act 2013, is considered insurance business for GST purposes.
+Some examples of GST treatment on the industry are shown in Appendix 1. - 10.
+However, this guide does not cover warranty in respect of the quality, fitness or performance of a tangible property, SOCSO, reserve funds set aside by companies to cover future losses, provident funds for employees, and pension funds or trust funds.